 National e-Invoicing System – what is it and what is it based on?

-The National e-Invoice System (KSeF) is a nationwide IT system that is the next step towards full digitalization.
-The aim of the National e-Invoice System is to create the possibility for taxpayers to issue and share structured invoices (they will replace traditional paper and electronic invoices), as well as to increase transaction security and tighten the tax system.
+The National e-Invoice System (KSeF) is a nationwide IT system and an important step towards full digitization.
+The goal of the KSeF is to enable taxpayers to issue and share structured invoices, replacing traditional invoices, thereby increasing transaction security and tightening the tax system.

 Table of contents:

-As of now, January 2025, the National e-Invoice System is a voluntary solution: this means that any taxpayer can issue structured invoices, but can also stay with traditional sales documents.
 And although for a long time – since January 2022 – entrepreneurs were assured that KSeF would become mandatory as early as July 1, 2024, nothing of the sort happened.
-Finance Minister Andrew Domanski officially announced on January 19, 2024, that the obligation to use the National e-Invoicing System will not go into effect in July or at all in 2024.
+The Minister of Finance, Andrzej Domanski, officially announced on January 19, 2024, that the mandatory use of the National e-Invoicing System would not come into effect in July or at all in 2024.

-Since then, a lot has happened around the System.
-The Ministry conducted an audit, analyzed the results, organized public consultations, decided to rebuild the KSeF architecture and made many key decisions.
-The result of all these activities is the current – and probably already inviolable – date for the mandatory National e-Invoice System to come into force.
-These are February 1, 2026 and April 1, 2026.
+Since then, there has been a lot of activity around the System.
+The Ministry conducted an audit and analyzed the results.
+It then organized public consultations, decided to rebuild the KSeF architecture and made a number of key decisions.
+The result of all these actions is the current – and final – effective date of the mandatory National e-Invoice System, marked as version 2.0.

 What is the National e-Invoicing System all about?